 A study weekend whereby your research is presented to a panel will be required.
 This also forms part of the 15,000-word count.

 A degree or a degree equivalent qualification is preferred.
 We do accept ABRSM, Trinity and LCM exams providing there is some academic content.
 Please do still make an enquiry if you do not have the relevant qualifications.
 We will consider each case individually and we may ask you to complete some written work or complete the Advanced Anatomy for the Voice Professional certificated course.

-Course fees are all non-refundable and must be paid in accordance with the fee schedule below:
+Course fees are all non-refundable (apart from the initial £1,000 which has the refundable 14-day cooling off period) and must be paid in accordance with the instalment schedule below:

 2019 ConferenceMA / PG CertCoursesAboutContact Us